Long-term Care Insurance FAQ

-A4: The flexible benefit is a feature that allows long-term care benefits to be paid for informal care and services, including payment for care from family members or home modifications, while the insured still resides at home.
+A4: The flexible benefit is a feature that allows long-term care benefits to be paid for informal care and services.
+That includes payment for care from family members or home modifications, while the insured still lives at home.
 This care is paid at 50% of the monthly access benefit amount.

 Q5: What happens to the unused monthly benefit after the flexible benefit of 50% has been paid?

 A5: Any remaining monthly benefit is placed back into your total benefit to be used for future care.

 Q6: Do I have to build up my Benefits Bank balance before long-term care benefits are paid for a claim?